 If you choose the Deluxe option, then you will also receive a book that helps you explore that month’s destination.
 This upgrade is an additional USD$9.95 (approx. $15 NZD) and can impact shipping costs as well.
 Since we’re homeschooling, I decided that we’d try the Deluxe option for 6 months to see how useful we find it.

 It’s a way of engaging with Venn diagrams; traditionally, these are used to show the overlap of sets or categories of information but this wonderful visual explanation of them explores the ways that colours mix and overlap.
-It’s an organic process, reminiscent of the natural world, that removes language barriers and obstacles for those with additional learning needs (such as dyslexia, dyscalculia, and autism).
+It’s an organic process, reminiscent of the natural world, that removes language barriers and can appeal to visual learners.

 It’s also beautiful, fun, and sensory.
 It can be used to encourage flexibility and demonstrate how things can be the same-but-different by experimenting with different colour mediums.